eduardo-antunes/accent.nvim/README.md

 limitations under the License.
 ```

-The original colorscheme, with each this version shares no code but nonetheless
+The original colorscheme, with which this version shares no code but nonetheless
 borrows a lot from, is licensed under the MIT license:

 ```